-Above the mouth of the two rivers, a beautiful castle was built on a natural terrace, and below it the settlement began to develop and grow.
+Above the mouth of the two rivers, a beautiful castle was built on a natural terrace, and below it, the settlement began to develop and grow.
 Skofja Loka Castle is still one of the most beautiful in the country and has one of the most valuable museum collections.

 The Loka Museum in it was opened in 1959.
 Here we can get to know the local history, fine arts and ethnography through comprehensive exhibitions.

 Particularly valuable pieces are the remains from the Paleolithic period, the II.
-The founding document issued by Emperor Otto, as well as models illustrating the development of the city from the Middle Ages to the present day.
+The founding document was issued by Emperor Otto, as well as models illustrating the development of the city from the Middle Ages to the present day.
 One of the exhibits showcases the city’s very first guilds, and the art collection is housed in the basement.

-From the castle you can enjoy panoramic views of the snow-capped mountains, the green forests and fields around the town, and the town of Skofja Loka itself.
+From the castle, you can enjoy panoramic views of the snow-capped mountains, the green forests and fields around the town, and the town of Skofja Loka itself.